Archips/snow-crash/README.md

 ## Setup

 Starting the project, all we have is an `.iso`.
 As suggest by the subject, it's really recommended to connect to that vm through ssh.
-To do so, we had to follow some certain steps, thanks to this [**tutorial** ](https://youtu.be/Y7KzV-Hl2bw )it wasn't really complicated.
-We had also a second vm running [**kali on virtual box**](https://www.kali.org/get-kali/#kali-virtual-machines).
+To do so, we have to follow some certain steps, thanks to this [**tutorial** ](https://youtu.be/Y7KzV-Hl2bw )it's not really complicated.
+We have also a second vm running [**kali on virtual box**](https://www.kali.org/get-kali/#kali-virtual-machines).

 ## Useful commands
 1. **ssh**